mxcl/PromiseKit/README.markdown

 });
 ```

-* PromiseKit is designed to be integrated into the other Pods you use.
+* PromiseKit can and should be integrated into the other Pods you use.
-* PromiseKit is complete, well-tested and in apps in the store.
+* PromiseKit is complete, well-tested and in apps on the store.

-For an introduction and complete documentation visit [promisekit.org](http://promisekit.org).
+For guides and complete documentation visit [promisekit.org](http://promisekit.org).